Tax reform: ‘Middle class’ is in eye of beholder

 Joe Moriarty, 58, of Jefferson Park, a transportation planner for the RTA, gauged that middle-class income for one person was between $40,000 and $80,000 and “double that” for a two-income household.

-Mohit Patel, 21, of Bensenville, a student studying video game design, said middle-class income was about $40,000, with even $50,000 “a bit high.”
-For a household, the number is about the same, Patel said.
+Mohit Patel, 21, of Bensenville, a student studying video game design, said middle-class income for an individual or household was about $40,000, with even $50,000 “a bit high.”

-Patel said he came from a family with that income range, and “I always thought we were middle class.”

 Picking a number is “a difficult question,” said Claudette Klimes, 75, a retired nurse from Elgin, who “guessed” $30,000 to $60,000 for a household.